BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Project Users/Personas
 The Keylime extension will be used by cloud service providers, cloud service users, and developers.
 It specifically targets open-source cloud users, since QEMU/KVM is the most popular open-source hypervisor.

+Ideally, cloud service providers will run Keylime on their servers.
+This would include having a Keylime verifier and registrar to monitor system integrity in addition to any other nodes.
+However, this still restricts integrity verification to cloud providers.
+Keylime is mainly intended to be run by cloud service users.
+This way, instead of just trusting the "all clear" message from cloud providers, users can see for themselves that the nodes they are using have not been compromised.

 The Keylime extension will also be used by the Keylime development community to push the project forward.
 The community is committed to introducing and integrating new security verification features for cloud computing.